Aakash Repeater Courses

 The radius of curvature of small aperture spherical mirrors is found to be twice the focal length.
 This is denoted by R = 2f.
 This means that the principal focus of a spherical mirror is located midway between the pole and the centre of curvature.

-A ray of light that converges or diverges from focus after reflection and is parallel to the major axis of a spherical mirror.
+A ray of light that converges or diverges from the focus after reflection and is parallel to the major axis of a spherical mirror.

 A light ray travelling through or appearing from the spherical mirror's centre of curvature is reflected back along the same path.